 These 20 work journal writing prompts will cover all of the bases and help you dig into where you are and where you would like to be:

-What is my biggest issue in terms of organization and time management?
+- What is my biggest issue in terms of organisation and time management?

 - How can I be a better communicator?

 - What did I do today that will get me closer to my career goals?

 - I am proud of myself professionally because _________.

 - What is it about my job that makes me happiest?

 - What is one area I can learn more about in order to be better at my job?